-CHAPTER 5 Monitoring Your Organization's Security
+Monitoring Your Organization's Security

-Track login and field history and monitor setup changes.
+Track login and field history, monitor setup changes, and take actions based on events.

 Review the following sections for detailed instructions and tips on monitoring the security of your Salesforce organization.

 Monitor Login History

 Administrators can monitor all login attempts for their organization and enabled portals or communities.
 The login history page displays the most recent 20,000 attempts.
 To see more records, download the information to a CSV or GZIP file.